ava6969/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+I followed the standard lane recognition approcah discussed in the course but i used the magnitude threshold function to get the binary image.
+Everythign worked as planned.
+Sometime the lane wasinterpreted wrongly especially when mutliple lanes are drawn on the road.
+A more robust algorithms would smartly find the right lane closest to the car.